 Ontologies, that is “dictionaries” containing all the terms and their relationships, provide a common vocabulary to people working in a project.

 Have you ever found yourself in a new situation, a foreign country perhaps, and wondered what people around you are talking about?
-Have you ever tried to communicate with a person coming from a different culture and background?
+Furthermore, have you ever tried to communicate with a person coming from a different culture and background?
 If yes, you have probably looked up a word or two in your travel guide or dictionary.

 In addition to software engineering projects, ontologies could, ideally, be used as public reference dictionaries of an area of interest such as online shopping mentioned above enabling all the people interested in the issue to understand it.
-Some years ago, when online shopping was something new, customers actually could have well needed an ontology as well as they may have had difficulties understanding the concept of (virtual) shopping basket.
+Some years ago, when online shopping was something new, customers actually could have well needed an ontology as well.
+They may have had difficulties understanding the concept of (virtual) shopping basket.
 It might also be interesting to have an ontology on such a complex scientific field as requirements engineering – a demanding task for the researchers in the OpenReq team and the field as a whole.